serenity-is/docs/tutorials/movies/04-handling-movie-navigation.md

 ![Movies Nav Title and Icon](img/movies-nav-title-icon.png)

-The Serene and StartSharp template includes Line Awesome, which is a modern alternative to Font Awesome.
+The Serene and StartSharp templates include Line Awesome, which is a modern alternative to Font Awesome.
 You can find a comprehensive list of icons and their corresponding CSS classes on [this page](https://demo.serenity.is/UIElements/Icons).

 ## Ordering Navigation Sections